You’ll appreciate the flexibility of our graduate programs before you even start.

 Active Duty Military Tuition Rates (all master's degree programs)

-- Master's Active Duty Military Tuition Rate - $350 per credit hour
+- Master's Active Duty Military Tuition Rate - $350 per credit hour, plus fees (additional discounts and scholarships do not apply)

 - Master's program paper application - $40